mojaveexpressguide/mojaveexpressguide.github.io/docs/MEG - Patches.md

 ## MEG - LOD

-Below is pre-generated LOD for Mojave Express using all the mods in the guide with vanilla textures.
+This step is optional but below is pre-generated LOD for Mojave Express using all the mods in the guide with vanilla textures.
 You need to have have **[New Vegas Landscape Overhaul Re-Remastered](https://www.nexusmods.com/newvegas/mods/74218?tab=files)** installed for this to work properly.
 You will need the below resources and their plugins as well.
 If you have downloaded Viva New Vegas with Wabbajack you should already have the resources, so you just need to disable the **FNVLODGen Output** you have in **MO2** and then download and install the **[Mojave Express - FNVLODGen Output](https://www.nexusmods.com/newvegas/mods/80444?tab=files)**.

 :::tip Note: